jaymutuku/gatsby-netlify-blog/content/2015-05-15-docker-postgresql/index.md

 FROM parents p
 JOIN children c USING (parent_id)
 GROUP BY 1, 2;
 ```
 ![Query Data](./postgre-img-2.png)
-After closing our database client and stopping the container,we should later confirm if indeed our
-data was persisted.
+After closing our database client and stopping the container, we should later confirm if indeed our data was persisted.

 ### Conclusion
 You have achieved the following: